Nick689/CustomPOS/Readme.md

 * stkchk() can be used to find any stock incoherence by comparing it with theoretical quantity compiled from every sales and supplies

 ## Planned features
-* Portable demo version (do not need complex installation)
+* Single user demo version with simple installation
 * Localized versions
 * Sales statistics